imchristian/algorithms/README.md

-# algorithms
-Swifty algorithm
+# Swift Algorithms and Data Structures

-This is just a series of examples about the most commons algorithms and data strucutres written in Swift <3
+This is just a series of examples about the most commons algorithms and data strucutres written in Swift❤️